 Semester reports are issued twice a year at the end of each semester.
 They include attendance information, learning culture information and CAT results.

-Parent-Teacher Conferences are also held each semester to provide constructive feedback to students and carers to help our learners improve their learning performance.
+Learning Conferences are also held each semester to provide constructive feedback to students and carers to help our learners improve their learning performance.